 Notes

-1 This is a compilation of the Residential Tenancies Act 1987 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 20 July 2007 of the Residential Tenancies Act 1987 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table